coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/arrays/max-array-value.md

 ## Solution

+You can use Math.max() JavaScript method along with splats.

+{% highlight coffeescript %}
+Math.max [12, 32, 11, 67, 1, 3]...
+# => 67
+{% endhighlight %}

-In ECMAScript 5, you can use `Array#reduce`.
-For compatibility with older javascripts, use Math.max.apply:
+Alternatively, it's possible to use ES5 `reduce` method.
+For backward compatibility with older JavaScript implementations, use Math.max.apply:

 {% highlight coffeescript %}
 # ECMAScript 5